mgalang/sls-gh-security-slack-notify/Readme.md

-# Slack Github PR notifier
+# Slack Github Open Security issue notifier

-A simple serverless application for notifying open pull request to project channels in slack.
+A simple serverless application for notifying open issues tagged with "security" to project channels in slack.

 Notifications are sent through cron events (see `serverless.yml`)